Table of Contents

 - Lie about the amount of alcohol consumed, hiding alcohol

-- Experience withdrawal effects when alcohol wears off
+- Experience withdrawal effects when the alcohol wears off

 Generally, alcohol misuse leads to daily impairment in functioning and disruption in relationships.
 When at least three of the symptoms are present it may constitute an alcohol use disorder.